“I Wanna Fly Like Superman”

 Beverly Smith

-With three adult kids and two preschool grandkids, Beverly stays busy keeping up with her family and loves it.
+With three adult kids, one daughter-in-love, and two elementary school grandkids, Beverly stays busy keeping up with her family and loves it.
 She likes to learn new things, be outdoors, and travel.
-You can frequently find her running with her dog Jack, reading a good book, or watching movies, crime dramas, and Auburn football.
+You can frequently find her running, reading a good book, or watching movies, crime dramas, and Auburn football.
 She met her husband Kent at Troy University and they moved to Auburn one month after they were married.
 Originally a Medical Technologist, she obtained a second degree from Auburn University's School of Education and taught Physical Science and Biology at Opelika High School until she decided to become a full time mom.
 If you ask her what she wants to be when she grows up, she'll say, "A writer for children."
 She has written preschool activities curriculum and is currently writing middle grade fiction.